msteffan/fundamentals/00_wdi_fundamentals/01_nitrous.md

 # Setting Up Your Nitrous Box

-In order for you to complete this course, you will need to write and run Ruby programs.
-Nitrous is a service that allows you to set up virtual machines with customized environments, and gives you access to create and edit files, and run programs on this virtual machine.
-Each virtual machine on Nitrous is called a "box".
-It is possible to create a box with Ruby already installed on it, getting a lot of tedious installation out of the way, and allowing us to focus on code.
+We're going to be writing quite a few programs throughout this course.
+Instead of writing programs into files on our computer, and running these programs on our computer, we're going to make use of a service called [Nitrous](http://nitrous.io).

+Nitrous is a service that will create a computer for us in "the cloud" (yes, THE cloud) that is all set up to run Ruby programs for us!
+"Well," you may ask, "if this computer is in 'the cloud', how do we use it?
+How do we interact with it?"
+It turns out that Nitrous also allows you to use this computer through their website!
+Using a command line (more on this later) and a text editor, we will be able to use this computer almost as if it were our own.
+You may not be able to play Command and Conquer on this computer, but you sure can write and run some Ruby programs.

+Nitrous likes to call the computers they create for you "boxes".
 Follow these steps to set up a Nitrous box for your work during this course.

 * Create an account on the [Nitrous website](http://nitrous.io)
 * Visit your dashboard (Click "Open Dashboard")